 - Integrate seamlessly into existing R&D workflows

 But first, let's briefly review why liver disease is a growing health concern today.
 Various stimuli, including diet and metabolic diseases, can alter hepatic lipid processing to induce intracellular accumulation of lipids in hepatocytes, a condition known as steatosis.
 If left unchecked, steatosis can progress to nonalcoholic steatohepatitis (NASH), which is characterized by hepatic necroinflammation and fibrosis.
 (Musso et al. 2016, Schuppan et al. 2018, Wong et al. 2018).

-The liver team at InSphero has been developing liver disease models based on multicellular human liver microtissues containing hepatocytes (PHH), Kupffer cells (KC) and liver endothelial cells (LEC), and HSC for several years.
-We’ve engineered our 3D InSight™ Human Liver Disease Platform replicate steatosis, NASH and fibrosis.
+The liver team at InSphero has been developing liver disease models based on multicellular human liver organoids containing hepatocytes (PHH), Kupffer cells (KC) and liver endothelial cells (LEC), and HSC for several years.
+We’ve engineered our 3D InSight™ Human Liver Disease Platform replicate steatosis, NASH, and fibrosis.
 Thus far, we have successfully modeled phenotypes of diet-induced liver steatosis and fibrosis, and our NASH model is scheduled for release this fall.
-Potential applications for these liver disease models include drug efficacy and safety screening of anti-steatosis, anti-NASH and anti-fibrotic compounds.
+Potential applications for these liver disease models include drug efficacy and safety screening of anti-steatosis, anti-NASH, and anti-fibrotic compounds.